jottinger/kafka-docker-example/README.md

 It will first build the images necessary to run the application (the `docker build` step) and then execute the app with those images.

-What I see on my machine is that the producer fails, not being able to find the sample topic.
-This is an error.
-I don't know why it exists.